To report an emergency, 24/7

 Why move the Operations Facility across the street?

 Madison Water Utility owns the property at 110 South Paterson St., where the Ops Center is currently located, as well as the property across the street at 115 South Paterson, which is the site of our vehicle storage building.
-City planners have decided the City should purchase 110 S. Paterson from MWU and perhaps use the site for a parking garage.
-The decision means Madison Water Utility must consolidate all Operations Center functions at 115 South Paterson Street.
+City planners have decided the City should purchase 110 S. Paterson from MWU and perhaps use the site for parking.
+The decision would mean that Madison Water Utility must consolidate all Operations Center functions at 115 South Paterson Street.

 Why doesn't MWU move everything to its Olin Avenue location?

-Moving all of our operations to our Olin Avenue site would require the addition of 3-4 acres of property at the Olin site.
+This option has not been completely ruled out.
+However, moving all of our operations to our Olin Avenue site would require the addition of 3-4 acres of property at the Olin site.
 This additional property is currently unavailable from either Dane County or from the transfer station to the west.
 Any property acquisition there would also be very likely to require mitigation of an existing landfill.
-This would drive up the cost significantly and may not actually be feasible.

 Why does MWU want to stay in this location?